Coding is the future. This is why here are some tips to learn coding.

 As you grow older, you learn to accept that failures are part and parcel of life.
 But to a young kid, trying your best but ending in failure can be frustrating.

 One great thing about learning how to code is your little one learns to accept failures more graciously.
-That means that instead of moping or getting angry, the better approach would be to revisit that problem and trying new things.
+That means that instead of moping or getting angry, the better approach would be to revisit that problem and try new things.

 3. Your child learns to embrace their creativity